yougotthisconf/yougotthis.io/content/library/2020/so-good-they-cant-ignore-you.md

 date: 2020-01-18
 people: ['gargi-sharma']
 descriptions:
-  - short: Hard work alone might not get you ahead, how can we be seen and valued?
+  - short: Doing good work isn't enough - learn how to make it visible.
   - full: You are good at your job, are polite and deadline oriented.
 Your long-term professional goals are well-defined, and you work toward them consistently.
 But working hard is sometimes not enough.
 People around you need to see and value your work.
 This talk will cover hard-work, visibility, the myth of meritocracy, and what we owe one another once we are successful.
 vimeo: 670356965
 ---